Table of Content

 Survivors of traumatic event/s tend to carry a baggage of unpleasant effects post they get back to normalcy.
-These stress reactions can be so very distressing that they end up affecting the individual’s work, personal and social areas of living.
+These stress reactions can be so distressing that they end up affecting the individual’s work, personal and social areas of living.
 These reactions sometimes do not go away with time but may worsen over time.
-This symptoms end up causing the development of PTSD.
+These symptoms end up causing the development of PTSD.

-A range of distressing experiences are encountered; to help you figure if you need to seek professional help take the test below to understand if you suffer from PTSD or not.
-Following are some questions; if you seem to have scored maximum ‘yes’, seeking treatment will help you alleviate from the distress.
+A range of distressing experiences are encountered; to help you figure if you need to seek professional help, take the test below to understand if you suffer from PTSD or not.
+Following are some questions; if you seem to have scored maximum ‘yes,’ seeking treatment will help you alleviate the distress.

 - Have you been exposed to or experienced or a traumatic event?

-- In that traumatic event did you experience intense helplessness, fear and/or horror?
+- In that traumatic event, did you experience intense helplessness, fear, and/or horror?

 - Have you experienced intrusive images or thoughts about the traumatic event?

-- Do you experience moments where in you feel like you are re-living the event?
+- Do you experience moments wherein you feel like you are re-living the event?

 - Do you experience recurrent nightmares about the traumatic event?

-- Do you experience any physiological and/or emotional distress when you remember of the traumatic event, probably triggered when thought about or when you see something of the traumatic event?
+- Do you experience any physiological and/or emotional distress when you remember the traumatic event, probably triggered when thought about or when you see something of the traumatic event?